imounish/imounish.github.io/_posts/2020-07-24-star-wars-org-trilogy.md

 Every Star Wars nerd certainly loves a lightsaber !
 Well, I'm no exception !

 * **Millenium Falcon**:
 Who doesn't love the most iconic spaceship that can do the Kessel run in less than twelve parsecs (That's what he said (:P).) ??
 It's like home to Han Solo and Chewbacca duo.
-Its freakishly fast, and delivering when needed (yeah, sometimes it doesn't).
+Its freakishly fast, and delivers when needed (yeah, sometimes it doesn't).

 <div style="width:100%;height:0;padding-bottom:49%;position:relative;"><iframe src="https://giphy.com/embed/3ornjHyjf1FiUneGGI" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

 > _“PUNCH IT”_ - Han Solo

 * **R2-D2**:
 The most iconic droid of all time.
 Every guy wanted to own one.
 Cute in its own way, endurable more than one can imagine.
-Its' beeps and whistles have a sweet charm of its own.
+The beeps and whistles have a sweet charm of their own.
 Paired with C-3PO, they make a great duo (next to Han and Chewie though!).

 <div style="width:100%;height:0;padding-bottom:43%;position:relative;"><iframe src="https://giphy.com/embed/3ornjMd3Pu2F8Vi7DO" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>